You, your family and your dog

 Meat is a real favourite.
 You can either use the leftovers from a human meal or buy/cook stuff especially for the dogs.
 I buy supermarket own brand cooked Party Cocktail Sausages.
 All I have to do is slice them into small cubes.
-To give you some idea of size of treat, the tiny cocktail sausages I slice lengthways into quarters so I have four sticks and then each of these is cut into four or five –that’s 16-20 treats per tiny sausage!
+To give you some idea of size of treat, the tiny cocktail sausages I slice lengthways into half so I have two sticks and then each of these is cut into four or five –that’s 8-10 treats per tiny sausage!

 And then there are treats prepared by your own fair hands.
-There are a million recipes for liver cake but as I could not countenance making such a disgusting thing, I’ll let you find your own.
+There are a million recipes for liver cake on the internet, I’ll let you find your own.
 Remember, do not make it crumbly.

 2 cans tuna in sunflower oil

 Flour/polenta/rice flour – anything like that!

 Mash up the tuna in the oil and add the garlic.
 Stir in the eggs and break them up (throw the shells to the dog).
 Do not beat the mixture as you do not want holes in the cake.
 Add sufficient flour to make a cake mixture type consistency (okay, so you have to know what this looks likes).